Frédéric Petit (astronomer)

 Frédéric Petit (Muret, 1810 – Toulouse, 1865) was a French astronomer.
 He was the first director of the Toulouse Observatory, located in Toulouse, France, serving from 1838 to 1865.
 In 1846 he announced that he had discovered a second moon of Earth.
-The theory was later dismissed by his peers, although the concept of a second smaller satellite of the Earth was used by Jules Verne in his novel From the Earth to the Moon.
+His discovery was later dismissed by his peers, although the concept of a second smaller satellite of the Earth was used by Jules Verne in his novel From the Earth to the Moon.